Rconybea/docker-nix-hello/README.md

 image (github package) is initially private;  make it public from the package's 'setting' link

-Related github project [https://github.com/Rconybea/docker-action-example2] will try to invoke this container
+Related github project [https://github.com/Rconybea/docker-action-example2] will try to invoke this container.